 Why Isn’t Euphorbia trigona A Cactus?

-African Milk Tree is considered a succulent even though it has leaves.
+The African Milk Tree are considered succulent plants even though they have leaves.
 Cacti (with the exception of Christmas and Easter Cactus) do not grow leaves.

 Why Is The Euphorbia trigona Called A “Milk Tree”?

-The African Milk Tree is a member of the Euphorbaceae family.
+The African Milk Tree is a member of the genus Euphorbia part of the family Euphorbaceae.
 All of these plants exude a poisonous white sap when cut or broken.